 The convenience of food delivery is wonderful, but remember that frequently eating food prepared away from home increases the risk of weight gain and obesity.
 Restaurants tend to serve oversized portions and prepare meals with excessive calories, sodium, and sugar.
 The benefit of eating from home is that individuals have more control over the ingredients and cooking methods used to prepare the food.
 It helps plan meals and snacks to ensure they are balanced.
 Here are the types of foods that should be included in a balanced meal plan:

 Sciatica Sciatic Nerve Pain During Pregnancy. babyMed. www.babymed.com/pregnancy/sciatica-pain-during-pregnancy.
 Updated on August 29, 2018.
 Accessed November 29, 2018.

 Shiel WC.
 Degenerative Disc Disease and Sciatica.
 MedicineNet. www.medicinenet.com/degenerative_disc/article.htm#what_are_the_symptoms_of_radiculopathy_and_sciatica.
 Last reviewed August 10, 2018.
 Accessed November 29, 2018.

-The information herein on "Sciatica Flare-Ups: Causes and Chiropractic Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Sciatica Flare-Ups: Causes and Chiropractic Care" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*